 Teachers, this will make a fun read aloud!
-Little i journeys to find his missing dot and discovers punctuation: commas and a period as well as a delightful surprise at the end.
+Little i travels to find his missing dot and discovers punctuation: commas and a period as well as a delightful surprise at the end.
 He’s grown into a word: I.

-Bob’s Rock by Ann and John Hassett
+by Ann and John Hassett

 PETS / EASY READER

-Franklin’s Flying Bookshop by Jen Campbell, illustrated by Katie Harnett
+by Jen Campbell, illustrated by Katie Harnett

-Franklin the dragon scares everyone he meets until he meets Luna, a girl who loves books and stories just as much as him.
+scares everyone he meets until he meets Luna, a girl who loves books and stories just as much as him.
 Together they decide to open a flying bookshop on Franklin’s back.
 They show people the wonder of stories as well as not to be afraid of Franklin.

-Hog Wild: A Frenzy of Dance Music by Sandra Boynton
+Hog Wild: A Frenzy of Dance Music

-It’s hard to decide which song we like best– are all so fun and catchy!
+It’s hard to decide which song we like best– they all are all so fun and catchy!
 Right now I’m partial to “Dance It Out” because it seems like sage wisdom we all should follow in life.
 This songbook with CD is another win from the talented Sandra Boynton!